How often do you make time to think reflectively, creatively, and strategically about your work and life?

 Tony Schwartz, president and CEO of The Energy Project, gives a helpful presentation of practices (rituals), that we can develop in order to accomplish our goals without losing our minds.

 “A ritual consciously created is an expression of fierce intention.
-Nothing less will do in these demanding and complex times if determined to take control of your life.”Tony Schwartz
+Nothing less will do in these demanding and complex times if you are truly determined to take back control of your life.”Tony Schwartz

 In his presentation, he explains that developing these specific habits — or behaviours — and practising them at precise times, results in them becoming automatic and less energy depleting.